jendrikseipp/scorpion/README.md

     ./fast-downward.py --help  # driver
     ./fast-downward.py --search -- --help  # search component

-For more details (including build instructions for Windows), see the documentation about [compiling](https://www.fast-downward.org/ObtainingAndRunningFastDownward) and [running](https://www.fast-downward.org/PlannerUsage) the planner.
+For more details (including build instructions for macOS and Windows), see the documentation about [compiling](https://www.fast-downward.org/ObtainingAndRunningFastDownward) and [running](https://www.fast-downward.org/PlannerUsage) the planner.
 The